 Property Alert is one of our most effective fraud prevention measures, sending email alerts to subscribers whenever there is significant activity on a property they are monitoring, such as a new mortgage being taken out.
 Since Property Alert’s launch in 2014 160,000 accounts have been created.
 The journey needs to continue at pace because with more than 24.8m registered properties across England and Wales, around 1 in 100 currently have an alert in place.

 The type of frauds we see are typically where criminals steal a property owner’s identity and then attempt to sell or mortgage their property by pretending to be them.
 If it isn’t discovered promptly, the true property owner might find their property has been transferred or sold without their knowledge.
 Fixing the mess can be distressing, time-consuming and costly.
-Your property is more at risk if it’s:
+Your property is more at risk if it’s empty, rented out or mortgage-free.

 In February 2016 we received an application to register the sale of a home to the value of £250,000.
 Our caseworkers did not identify the application as suspicious and registration was completed.